jaredwil/Wilson_NVanalysis/README.md

 ###Want to get more feature vectors to test model???
 A pipeline is established to do this that uses the code found int szPrediction\Pipeline.
 A brief overiew of each function is provided below (additional comments and documentation are provided in functions): <br />
 <br />
+**FeatExt.m**  <br />
+function [ feats ] = FeatExt( y , fs)  <br />
+Input to this function is a time window y and sampling freq (fs).
+Output is array of features extracted in function.  <br />

+**getSzFeats.m** <br />
+[trainFeats, predIdx] = getSzFeats(ptSession, szStartT, szEndT, szHorizon, winLen, winDisp) <br />
+This function takes in the current patient iEEG session and extracts windowed features based on winLen and winDisp entered by the user.
+Features are only extracted from times that are within the determined szHorizon (entered by user) and the seizure start times (szStartT). <br />

+**getSzTime.m** <br />
+[ startT, endT ] = getSzTime(ptSession)  <br />
+Get ALL seizure start times from the pt of interest.
+The seizure start times are extracted from the annotation layers.
+All layers containing "seizure" are extracted.

+**szPred_train.m**/**szPred_trainNOint.m**  -- variation that doesn't retrieve interictal data <br />
+[trainFeats, trainLabels ] = szPred_test(pt, usernm, pswdBin, trPct, winLen, winDisp, szHorizon  )  <br />
+szPred_train takes the current pt and retrieves the trainFeats and trainLabels based on the inputs provided by the user.
+The szHorizon defines the 'preictal' phase where features will be extracted from all lables that are larger than the defined szHorizon are interictal feature vectors.
+(NOint version does not get interictal data)  <br />

+**szPred_test.m**/**szPred_testNOint.m**  -- variation that doesn't retrieve interictal data <br />
+[ testFeats, testLabels ] = szPred_test(pt, usernm, pswdBin, trPct, winLen, winDisp, szHorizon  )
+szPred_test takes the current pt and retrieves the testFeats and testLabels based on the inputs provided by the user.
+The szHorizon defines the 'preictal' phase where features will be extracted from all lables that are larger than the defined szHorizon are interictal feature vectors.
+(NOint version does not get interictal data)  <br />

+**test_interPar.m**/**train_interPar.m** --does the same thing just gets interictal data from either side of train/test divide <br />
+[ interFeats ] = test_interPar( ptSession, szpredIdx, winLen, winDisp, Nlim ) <br />
+This function is used to extract interictal data from the NV patient data to be trained on for interictal classification.
+The times that included sz and szpred Horizon are inputs to be skipped when searching for valid interictal data.